anseki/ymd-folder/README.md

 # ymdFolder

-Add a command that creates a new folder that was named by date or time to the context menu of the Windows Explorer.
+Add a command to the context menu of the Windows Explorer.
+That creates a new folder named after current date and time.

 ![cap01](cap01.png)